 - Divide up your cart into four quarters, based on the four food groups.
 Fill half the cart with vegetables, fruit and whole grains, one quarter with lower-fat dairy products and the other quarter with lean meat and alternatives such as fish, beans, nuts and soya products.

-- On products that do not contain the Health Check symbol, read the Nutrition Facts table on most food packages.
+- Read the Nutrition Facts table on most food packages.
 Choose products lower in salt, saturated and trans fat.
 Look for products that have 2 grams of fibre or more.
-For more information read more about Nutrition Labelling and Health CheckTM (PDF).

-Let the Heart and Stroke Foundation help you grocery shop.
+Let the heart and stroke foundation help you grocery shop!
+Heart&Stroke Shopping List

 Last reviewed: April 2011